mahalamohit/Notes/Client Interview.md

 	* Business requirement of client was to migrate from existing platform to SFCC.
 	* Designed category pages in BM.
 	* Implemented lazy loading.
+	* Newsletter subscribe and unsubscribe functionality.
 	* Designed landing pages with custom add to cart functionality with email intergration.
 	* Created a functionality to upload files and send email to customer support.
 	* Created a functionality to search article records.
-	* These implementations helped client to imporove the sales and target theri demographics.
+	* These implementations helped client to improove the sales and target their demographics.